KlipperScreen/KlipperScreen/docs/Configuration.md

 # Define what items should be shown in titlebar besides the extruder and bed
 # the name must be the same as defined in the klipper config
-# valid options are temperature_sensors or temperature_fans, heater_generic, or spoolman
+# valid options are temperature_sensors or temperature_fans, heater_generic, or spool
-# titlebar_items: chamber, spoolman, MCU, Pi
+# titlebar_items: chamber, spool, MCU, Pi

 # The style of the user defined items in the titlebar
 # Can be 'full' indicating that the full name is shown, 'short' for the first letter, or None (default) for no name